jackdewinter/pymarkdown/readme.md

 ```

-If you prefer, these files are already checked into the
+If you prefer concrete files, these files are checked into the
-[examples directory](/examples) of the GitHub project.
+[examples directory](https://github.com/jackdewinter/pymarkdown/tree/main/examples) of the GitHub project.

 ### Rules

-The PyMarkdown project includes 13 out-of-the-box [rules](/rules.md)
+The PyMarkdown project includes 13 out-of-the-box [rules](/docs/rules.md),
-already implemented, with another 29 rules to be added before the
+with another 29 rules to be added before the
 1.0.0 release.
-These rule are implemented using a simple plugin
+These rules are implemented using a simple plugin
-system that is documented in the [developer documentation](/developer.md).
+system that is documented in the [developer documentation](/docs/developer.md).
 It is these rules that allow the PyMarkdown project to examine or scan
-the various Markdown files, looking for particular patterns that
+the various Markdown files, looking for bad patterns over that set of
-the authors want to consistently enforce over a set of documents.
+Markdown documents.

-Note that the initial set of rules, the 42 rules provided by
+Note that the initial set of rules are modelled after the 42 rules provided by
 David Anson's [Markdown Lint](https://github.com/markdownlint/markdownlint)
-project were used as a starting point.
+project.
 This decision was made
 to give Markdown authors that use his project in their IDEs (such as
 the MarkdownLint plugin for VSCode that I use), a good grounding
 in what they can consistently check for.